-3.1.3.
+Recommendation The company complies The compo ıny explains why how 3.1.3.
 The committee recommends that candidates for the board of directors are recruited based on a thorough process approved by the board of directors.
 The Committee recommends that in assessing candidates for the board of directors - in addition to individual competencies and qualifications - the need for continuity, renewal and diversity is also considered.
-We have a global diversity and inclusion policy.
-The policy is available on our website.
 YES Our Nomination & Remuneration Committee prepares recommendations regarding election of candidates for our Board of Directors as described in the terms of reference of the committee available on our website.
 3.1.4.
 The Committee recommends that the notice convening general meetings, where election of members to the board of directors is on the agenda - in addition to the statutory items - also includes a description of the proposed candidates' qualifications, other managerial duties in commercial undertakings, including board committees, demanding organisational assignments and independence.
 YES No additional comments.
 3.1.5.
 The Committee recommends that members to the board of directors elected by the general meeting stand for election every year at the annual general meeting, and that the members are nominated and elected individually.
 YES No additional comments.

-3.2.
-The board of directors' independent ce 3.2.1.
+Recommendation The company complies The compo ıny explains why how 3.2.
+The board of directors' independence e 3.2.1.
 The Committee recommends that at least half of the members of the board of directors elected in general meeting are independent in order for the board of directors to be able to act independently avoiding conflicts of interests.
-In order to be independent, the member in question may not: be or within the past five years have been a member of the executive management or an executive employee in the company, a subsidiary or a group company, within the past five years have received large emoluments from the company/group, a subsidiary or a group company in another capacity than as member of the board of directors, represent or be associated with a controlling shareholder, within the past year have had a business relationship (e.g. personally or indirectly as a partner or an employee, shareholder, customer, supplier or member of a governing body in companies with similar relations) with the company, a subsidiary or a group company, which is significant for the company and/or the business relationship, be or within the past three years have been employed with or a partner in the same company as the YES Except for Henrik Poulsen, who is not considered independent due to his former role as CEO of Ørsted, it is our assessment that all board members elected by the general meeting are independent.
+In order to be independent, the member in question may not: be or within the past five years have been a member of the executive management or an executive employee in the company, a subsidiary or a group company, within the past five years have received large emoluments from the company/group, a subsidiary or a group company in another capacity than as member of the board of directors, represent or be associated with a controlling shareholder, within the past year have had a business relationship (e.g. personally or indirectly as a partner or an employee, shareholder, customer, supplier or member of a governing body in companies with similar relations) with the company, a subsidiary or a group company, which is significant for the company and/or the business relationship, Except for Henrik Poulsen, who is not considered independent due to his former role as CEO of Ørsted, it is our assessment that all board members elected by the general meeting are independent.

-company's auditor elected in general meeting, • be a CEO in a company with crossmemberships in the company's management, • have been a member of the board of directors for more than twelve years, or • be closely related to persons, who are not independent, cf. the abovestated criteria.
+Recommendation The company complies The company explains any explains why how be or within the past three years have been employed with or a partner in the same company as the company's auditor elected in general meeting, be a CEO in a company with crossmemberships in the company's management, have been a member of the board of directors for more than twelve years, or be closely related to persons, who are not independent, cf. the abovestated criteria.
 Even if a member of the board of directors does not fall within the above-stated criteria, the board of directors may for other reasons decide that the member in question is not independent.
 3.2.2.
-The Committee recommends that members of the executive management are not members of the board of directors and that members retiring from the executive management does not join the board of directors immediately thereafter.
-PARTIALLY None of the members of the Executive Board are members of the Board of Directors.
-At the AGM in 2021, based on a recommendation from our Board of Directors, the general meeting elected former CEO of Ørsted, Henrik Poulsen, to the Board of Directors.
-Henrik During the first year of Henrik Poulsen's tenure as board member, it has been considered prudent, taking his former role in Ørsted into consideration, that he is not a member of the Audit & Even if a member of the board of directors does not fall within the above-stated criteria, the board of directors may for other reasons decide that the member in question is not independent.
-3.2.2.
-The Committee recommends that PARTIALLY · · · · · · · · · · · · · · · · · · · are not members of the board of directors and that members retiring from the Executive Board are members Board of Directors, the general meeting elected former CEO of member, it has been considered prudent, taking his former role in
+The Committee recommends that members of the executive management are not members of the board of directors and that members retiring from the executive management do not join the board of directors immediately thereafter.
+YES None of the members of the Executive Board are members of the Board of Directors.